Reducing log messages on the client

 The power of response times and execution time

-The goal of the PostgreSQL optimizer is to provide you with a plan, which executes as fast as possible and […]
+The goal of the PostgreSQL optimizer is to provide a plan which executes as fast as possible & returns all the data as rapidly as possible.

 wal_level: What is the difference?